CarloDePieri/vim-pytest/README.md

 [![Maintenance](https://img.shields.io/maintenance/yes/2023)](https://github.com/CarloDePieri/pymailtm/)

-My current setup for python TDD with [pytest](https://docs.pytest.org/en/latest/) from vim.
+A neovim plugin for [pytest](https://docs.pytest.org/en/latest/).

+In combination with other plugins, it offers an IDE-like experience.
 Its features:

 - a custom [neomake](https://github.com/neomake/neomake) runner that will run pytest **asynchronously**, parse the results and fill the quickfix window with